seqan/seqan/manual/source/Tutorial/AnnotationStore.rst

    begin position: 149

 An annotation can not only refer to a region of a contig but also contain additional information given as key-value pairs.
-The value of a key can be retrieved or set by :dox:`AnnotationTreeIterator#getValueByKey getValueByKey` and :dox:`AnnotationTreeIterator#assignValueByKey assignValueByKey`.
+The value of a key can be retrieved or set by :dox:`AnnotationTreeIterator#getValueByKey` and :dox:`AnnotationTreeIterator#assignValueByKey`.
-The values of a node can be cleared with :dox:`AnnotationTreeIterator#clearValues clearValues`.
+The values of a node can be cleared with :dox:`AnnotationTreeIterator#clearValues`.

-A new node can be created as first child, last child, or right sibling of the current node with :dox:`AnnotationTreeIterator#createLeftChild createLeftChild`, :dox:`AnnotationTreeIterator#createRightChild createRightChild`, or :dox:`AnnotationTreeIterator#createSibling createSibling`.
+A new node can be created as first child, last child, or right sibling of the current node with :dox:`AnnotationTreeIterator#createLeftChild`, :dox:`AnnotationTreeIterator#createRightChild`, or :dox:`AnnotationTreeIterator#createSibling`.
 All three functions return an iterator to the newly created node.

 .. code-block:: cpp